By Sharon Maes, City Year San Antonio Alum

 Almost six years ago, I sat down to write two short essays for my City Year application, and today I decided to revisit those essays before writing this one.
-While the lower quality of my writing from six years ago was not unexpected, I was pleasantly surprised that I still fundamentally agree with several key ideas in those essays.
+I was pleasantly surprised that I still fundamentally agree with several key ideas in those essays.
 I wrote about the importance of taking an interest in the character development of others, claiming I owed all of my own successes to anyone that had ever taken an interest in mine.
 Additionally, I had begun to tease out concepts regarding race‐ and class‐based privilege, recognizing that (through no virtue of my own) I had everything I needed for a happy and safe existence, while many others (through no fault of their own) might not.
 I cited these examples as reasons I felt compelled to serve with City Year.

 I can’t talk about my experiences with national service organizations these days without also talking about my equally invaluable college education.
 Majoring in Spanish and Conflict Studies at DePauw, I focused almost entirely on systemic inequalities, such as, incidentally, the inequalities that solicit the services of organizations like City Year and Bonner in the first place.
 In studying economic, gendered, and racial disparities that characterize our society, I acquired a framework to ask critical questions that I didn’t have while in these service organizations.
 Whereas my volunteer work focused on alleviating symptoms, classes taught me about structural sources of these problems.
 Deeper analysis begged the question of whether the goodwill of volunteers is sufficiently equipped to deal with such deeply rooted issues as the high school dropout rate or poverty or mass incarceration.
 I’m still searching for that answer, but for now I’m okay with balanced, holistic approaches that celebrate the principles of selfless service to others while still remaining informed about and critical of the root causes of these problems.